-A nominee for a Director shall be a trustee of the active or academy member board that makes the nomination.
+A nominee for a Director shall be a trustee of the Active or Academy member board that makes the nomination.

 Section 8.
 Elections.
-The Executive Director or their designee shall prepare ballots for the election of Directors.
+The Executive Director or his or her THEIR designee shall prepare ballots for the election of Directors.
 A list of candidates with their qualifications shall be prepared and sent to each active or academy member school board by the fourth Friday in January of each year, except if a group or regional election is uncontested.